pact-foundation/pact.io/documentation/what_is_pact_good_for.md

 # What is it not good for?

 * Testing APIs where the consumers cannot be individually identified (eg. public APIs).
-* Testing new or existing providers where the functionality is not being driven by the needs of the consumer (eg. public APIs)
+* Testing new or existing providers where the functionality is not being driven or altered by the needs of particular consumers (eg. a public API or an OAuth provider)
 * Testing providers where the consumer and provider teams do not have good communication channels.
 * Performance and load testing.
 * [Functional testing][functional-testing] of the provider - that is what the provider's own tests should do.
 Pact is about checking the contents and format of requests and responses.